 On the English side, Section Commander George Walter Inwood of the Home Guard pulls two unconscious men from a gas-filled center but perishes on his third go-round.
 He posthumously receives the George Cross.

 Lieutenant Eric Charles Twelves Wilson previously has received the Victoria's Cross for actions in Somaliland during the Italian invasion, but there is a twist.
-At first it is believed that the award is posthumous, but today he turns up in a POW camp.
-Wilson really earned the award, maintaining a machine-gun post operational from 11-15 August despite being wounded... and having malaria.
-Stiff upper lip and all that.
+At first, it is believed that the award is posthumous, but today he turns up in a POW camp.
+Wilson really earned the award, maintaining a machine-gun post-operational from 11-15 August despite being wounded... and having malaria.
+The stiff upper lip and all that.

 General Alexander Holle replaces Generalmajor Robert Fuchs as Kommodore of KG 26.